Chart Color Schemes

 Health performance in Morphettville is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The rate of private health cover is approximately 52% (around 9,234 people), slightly higher than the average SA2 area.
-Mental health issues affect about 8.7% of residents, while arthritis impacts around 8.3%.
-Approximately 67.3% of residents report no medical ailments, compared to 68.1% in Greater Adelaide.
-About 19.5% of residents are aged 65 and over (around 3,429 people).
-Health outcomes among seniors require more attention than those in the broader population.
+As of 2016, approximately 52% (~9,234 people) of Morphettville's population had private health cover, slightly higher than the average SA2 area.
+Mental health issues and arthritis were the most common medical conditions, affecting 8.7% and 8.3% of residents respectively.
+However, 67.3% of residents reported having no medical ailments compared to 68.1% in Greater Adelaide.
+Morphettville has a higher proportion of seniors aged 65 and over (19.5%, or 3,429 people), with health outcomes among this age group requiring more attention than the broader population.

 Frequently Asked Questions - Health